humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-12-history-of-the-user-agent-string.md

 ## Chrome

-Google&#8217;s Chrome web browser uses WebKit as its rendering engine but uses a different JavaScript engine.
-For Chrome&#8217;s initial beta release, version 0.2, the user-agent string carries along all of the information from WebKit as well as an extra section for the Chrome version.
+Google's Chrome web browser uses WebKit as its rendering engine but uses a different JavaScript engine.
+For Chrome's initial beta release, version 0.2, the user-agent string carries along all of the information from WebKit as well as an extra section for the Chrome version.
 The format is as follows:

     Mozilla/5.0 (Platform; Encryption; OS-or-CPU; Language) AppleWebKit/AppleWebKitVersion (KHTML, like Gecko) Chrome/ChromeVersion Safari/SafariVersion